InfiniteRandomVariable/production-ready-java-backend-serverless-app/README.md

 Serverless app powered by Java-backend, a modification of AWS real world production-ready serverless application.

-Utilized: Maven, Vue, unit testing, template, deployment stack, CDN.
+Utilized: DynamoDB, Maven, Vue, unit testing, template, deployment stack, CDN.

 What does the app do?